Arecius88/Jujutsu/README.md

 A program to choose, at random, technics in jujustu Kai system for 1 dan.
 It is build in Python and the latest Kivymodules.
 You need to have Kivy installed.

-<font size= "-1">Crossed out text means that goal has been reached and is moved to the Done section.</font>
+Crossed out text means that goal has been reached and is moved to the Done section.

 <h2>Plan for this project is:</h2>